discord-net/Discord.Net/docs/faq/commands/commands.md

 # Command-related Questions

-## How can I restrict some of my commands so only certain users can execute them?
+## How can I restrict some of my commands so only specific users can execute them?

-Based on how you want to implement the restrictions, you can use the built-in [RequireUserPermission] precondition, which allows you to restrict the command based on the user's current permissions in the guild or channel (*e.g. `GuildPermission.Administrator`, `ChannelPermission.ManageMessages` etc.*).
+Based on how you want to implement the restrictions, you can use the built-in [RequireUserPermission] precondition, which allows you to restrict the command based on the user's current permissions in the guild or channel (*e.g., `GuildPermission.Administrator`, `ChannelPermission.ManageMessages`*).

-If, however, you wish to restrict the commands based on the user's role, you can either create your own custom precondition or use Joe4evr's [Preconditions Addons] that provides a few custom preconditions that aren't provided in the stock library.
+If, however, you wish to restrict the commands based on the user's role, you can either create your custom precondition or use Joe4evr's [Preconditions Addons] that provides a few custom preconditions that aren't provided in the stock library.
-Its source can also be used as an example for creating your own custom preconditions.
+Its source can also be used as an example for creating your custom preconditions.

 [RequireUserPermission]: xref:Discord.Commands.RequireUserPermissionAttribute
 [Preconditions Addons]: https://github.com/Joe4evr/Discord.Addons/tree/master/src/Discord.Addons.Preconditions

-## I'm getting an error about `Assembly#GetEntryAssembly`.
+## Why am I getting an error about `Assembly.GetEntryAssembly`?

-You may be confusing [CommandService#AddModulesAsync] with [CommandService#AddModuleAsync].
+You may be confusing @Discord.Commands.CommandService.AddModulesAsync* with @Discord.Commands.CommandService.AddModuleAsync*.
 The former is used to add modules via the assembly, while the latter is used to add a single module.

-[CommandService#AddModulesAsync]: xref:Discord.Commands.CommandService.AddModulesAsync*
-[CommandService#AddModuleAsync]: xref:Discord.Commands.CommandService.AddModuleAsync*

 ## What does [Remainder] do in the command signature?

-The [RemainderAttribute] leaves the string unparsed, meaning you don't have to add quotes around the text for the text to be recognized as a single object.
+The [RemainderAttribute] leaves the string unparsed, meaning you do not have to add quotes around the text for the text to be recognized as a single object.
 Please note that if your method has multiple parameters, the remainder attribute can only be applied to the last parameter.